ZsZs73/SensIR/ESY_Q3A_v0.2.1/tasmota.md

+# Setup
-Connect to the failback AP started by tasmota FW: tasmota-AABBCC-DDEE Wifimaganer is waiting for 3 minutes for connection Navigate to 192.168.4.1 (default ip address for tasmota failback AP) Select your IoT Wifi AP to connect to and enter password The device will reboot and connect to yout IoT WiFi network.
+Connect to the failback AP started by tasmota FW: tasmota-AABBCC-DDEE.
+Wifimaganer is waiting for 3 minutes for connection.
+Navigate to 192.168.4.1 (default ip address for tasmota failback AP).
+Select your IoT Wifi AP to connect to and enter password.
+The device will reboot and connect to yout IoT WiFi network.
 Check your DHCP leases log on your WiFi AP/Router in order to get the assigned ip address.

+## Setup the device
 Navigate to the ip address in a new browser window.
 The main page of the tasmota should show up 'Sonoff Basic', Tasmota Navigate to Configuration / Module
 - Select Generic (0)